nembrinj/protofablab/2025/projects/Group103/README.md

 ## Introduction

 In [Le Train](https://www.opus89-collectif.com/en-creation.html) by Joséphine de Weck, hope appears only briefly; fragile, fleeting, and easily lost.
 Ball-E was created as a robotic stage companion that supports this atmosphere through light and repetition rather than narration or action.
-Positioned in the background, the robot continuously collects and launches illuminated balls, releasing spectacle of short arcs of light that recall fireflies or shooting stars: momentary glimmers of hope in an otherwise dark space.
+Positioned in the background, the robot continuously collects and launches illuminated balls, releasing short arcs of light that recall fireflies or shooting stars: momentary glimmers of hope in an otherwise dark space.

 At the same time, the endless cycle of collecting and throwing evokes the myth of Sisyphus and show parallels to the tirelessly working robot WALL-E, although Ball-E gathers sparkly light balls and not cubes of trash.
 The robot's task never resolves; meaning emerges through repetition and persistence rather than progress.
 Imperfect motion, visible effort, and mechanical delay are not errors but expressive qualities that align the system with the emotional undercurrent of the play.